oliver825/bioplastic-designer/README.md

 ## How to use it

-1. **Load & Train** — pick your `data.csv` and click Load & Train.
+1. **Load & Train** -- pick your `data.csv` and click Load & Train.
 The bar shows how many rows you have versus roughly how many the model wants.
-2. **Check model quality** (optional) — runs a leave-one-out test and reports an R² per property.
+2. **Check model quality** -- (optional) runs a leave-one-out test and reports an R² per property.
 Near 1 is good; near 0 or negative means there isn't enough data yet to trust predictions.
-3. **Enter desired properties** and click **Suggest recipe**.
-You get a blend, each predicted property with a 95% confidence range, and a plain-English verdict on whether to trust it.
+3. **Enter desired properties** and click **Suggest recipe** -- You get a blend, each predicted property with a 95% confidence range, and a verdict on whether to trust it.

 The 95% range is the band the model is 95% sure the true value falls in: narrow means confident (your recipe is near real data), wide means it's guessing.
-If the ranges are very wide, the tool will tell you outright not to trust the result — that's a sign you need more (and more varied) experiments.
+If the ranges are very wide, the tool will tell you outright not to trust the result.
+This is a sign that you need more (and more varied) experiments.

 ---

 ## Files

-- `app.py` — the desktop interface
+- `app.py` -- the desktop interface
-- `inverse_design.py` — the model (Gaussian Processes + the inverse search)
+- `inverse_design.py` -- the model (Gaussian Processes + the inverse search)
-- `requirements.txt` — Python dependencies
+- `requirements.txt` -- Python dependencies
-- `.github/workflows/build.yml` — the automated Windows/Mac build
+- `.github/workflows/build.yml` -- the automated Windows/Mac build

 ---